timofeymukha/turbulucid/README.rst

 Please take special notice of the following disclaimers.

-.. important:: Disclaimer of warranty
+.. admonition:: Disclaimer of warranty

    THERE IS NO WARRANTY FOR THE PROGRAM, TO THE EXTENT PERMITTED BY APPLICABLE LAW.
 EXCEPT WHEN OTHERWISE STATED IN WRITING THE COPYRIGHT HOLDERS AND/OR